 By 2020, people will manage 85% of their relationships without talking to another human.
 I knew people were using their smartphones and tablets more, but that’s just insane.
 As our audience changes and grows, it’s crucial that we, as the expert communicators, adapt and make changes to the ways we connect with them.
 But how?
 Creating a business blog is the first step in the right direction.

-If you want the quick and dirty answer…yes, business blogs actually work.
+If you want the quick and dirty answer, here it is: yes, business blogs actually work.
 Read more to learn about what they are and how they actually work with proof to back up all the hype.

 What are Business Blogs?

 Business blogs are an easy way for you to communicate with your audience by posting content to educate them on topics they're interested in.
-If you aren’t sure where to start, take a close look at your target audience and their interests.
+If you're wondering how to blog for business, you're not alone.
+Here's a good place to start: take a close look at your target audience and their interests.
 What concerns or problems could arise from their interests?
 If you’re still stuck, think about what they might search for in Google.
 This will not only give you inspiration for a blog post, but if you actually search it, you will find out what information is already out there on this topic.
 From that point you can ask yourself, what is still missing that your customer wants to know or learn?

 The Timing is Always Right